School of Performing Arts

 Overview

-The School of Performing Arts is home to coursework, minors and immersions in the areas of music, theater, and the fine arts.
-The school offers the opportunity both in and out of the classroom to participate in musical ensembles, theater performances, and other experiential learning opportunities.
-We believe that the study of fine arts empowers our students to use technology in creative and innovative ways.
+The School of Performing Arts is home to courses, minors and immersions and performances in the areas of music, theatre, and dance.
+The school offers the opportunity both in and out of the classroom to participate in music ensembles, theatrical and dance productions and other experiential learning opportunities.
+We believe performing arts empowers our students to use technology in creative and innovative ways.
 The faculty come from a diverse range of scholarly, performance, and creative backgrounds and are highly respected scholars in their respective fields.

 Latest News